Recent Progress: No Change

-The Stewardship Workgroup has developed guidelines for practitioners who want to explore the raw data behind the Stewardship Index, and an online dashboard that would allow users to segment this data, create correlations and generate custom reports is under development.
+The Stewardship Workgroup has developed guidelines for practitioners who want to explore the raw data behind the Stewardship Index to develop their own behavior change campaign.
+An online dashboard allows users to segment this data, create correlations and generate custom reports.

 To achieve this outcome, Chesapeake Bay Program partners have committed to: